I graduated in May and am planning my next steps.

 I was a member of Systems Research at Harvard (Syrah).
 I started out working on the Provenance Aware Storage Systems (PASS) project.
 My focus was on understanding what provenance can and cannot do and how to secure the provenance we collected.
 In the process of working on securing provenance, I realized my approach and solution are not limited to provenance as they apply to annotated graphs more generally.

 Harvard is unique in that we students can and do put together teams of Professors to advance us and our research.
-I am especially indebted to Professors Stephen Chong and Greg Morrisett for advising me on the program language aspects of my research and to Professor Latanya Sweeney for her help relating to security and privacy.
+I am especially indebted to Professors Stephen Chong and Greg Morrisett for advising me on the program language aspects of my research, Professor Jim Waldo for help ensuring my work was well founded, and to Professor Latanya Sweeney for her help relating to security and privacy.

 I prefer taking the difficult path as I learn more that way.
 My research focuses on limiting disclosure of data represented in annotated graphs.
 I have proven that graphs provide richer semantics than earlier data models and introduce new privacy challenges.
 Graphs require new and richer: policies, security models, and enforcement mechanisms.
 Society is plowing forward, but the technical and legal communities are far behind.

 Examples of annotated graphs include: social networks, medical records, financial data, and national intelligence.
 The key difference between annotated graphs and traditional (e.g. file or database) models is that graphs lacks a single point of control and inferences are often global.
 For example, to hide that two people are friends, we cannot limit the controls to one of the friends as both participants can reveal the friendship.
 Furthermore, a large overlap in circles of friends suggests the existence of the friendship.